mech-web/website/content/post/2018-06-07-hello-world.md

 ### Mech makes it trivial to...

 - ...transform data from one shape into another.
-- ...visualize anything.
-I should be a
+- ...visualize anything in multiple ways.
+Mech provides you a virtual oscilloscope into your code.
-- ...track down the source of bugs.
-Mech should let
+- ...track down the source of a bug.
+It points out exactly what piece of code is causing the error, and show the full chain of execution that generated it.
 - ...share programs with friends or coworkers.
 Click one button to host online, send a link or text to grant access to a running application.
-- ...store anything.
 - ...record and playback everything.
 - ...compose everything.
 - ...scale and distribute effortlessly.
+- ...explore different execution paths.
+- ...rewind to the past and change the computation graph.

 ### Mech makes it impossible to...

 - ...write a program that can crash.
-- ...deadlock your program.
+- ...write a program that can deadlock.
 - ...corrupt memory or access uninitialized memory.
-- ...exist in a state inconsistent with the defined program.
+- ...end up in an state inconsistent.
 - ...get stuck at any phase of development.

-Mech's tooling always tells you what's wrong, and guides you on how to fix it.
+## Conclusion

+There's still a lot to say about Mech.
+In this post I've spoken about it in very broad terms, so in the next post I'll talk about the architecture of Mech and the implementation as it stands so far.

 <div class="footnote">
 [1] When I worked on it, I was responsible for talking about the Eve language to outside audiences, so I've spent a lot of time thinking about how people talk about programming languages to one another.
 This is the first time I'm trying this method, but I like it for a couple reasons.
 First, by talking about what the language makes trivial or impossible, we recognize that implicit in the design of a language is a set of tradeoffs, and we highlight the *implications* of the design decisions we felt were most significant.
 Further, a reader of these lists isn't left to wonder how a feature may impact their work.
 Programming languages are often first presented as a list of supported features, frameworks, or programming paradigms, leaving the user to decide how e.g. "trait-based generics" impact their work.